Can My Baby Get Enough Iron Using Baby Led Weaning

 • Blackstrap molasses (1 tbsp) = 3.6 mg

-• Blend soft tofu into smoothies for variety.
+• Soft tofu blended into smoothies for variety

-• Sprinkle wheat germ or hemp hearts on yogurt or blend into a smoothie.
+• Sprinkle wheat germ or hemp hearts onto yogurt or blend into a smoothie

-• Smush larger beans like chickpeas with your finger, so they’re not a choking hazard.
+• Smush larger beans like chickpeas with your finger, to reduce choking risk

 TIPS TO GET ENOUGH IRON WHILE USING BLW (6-12 months)

-1. Continue providing adequate breast milk or formula as the baby’s main source of nutrients.
-At this age, solid foods serve as complimentary options to to boost baby’s nutrient intake and gradually prepare their digestive system for a complete transition to solids.
+1. Continue offering adequate breast milk or formula as the baby’s main source of nutrients.
+At this age, solid foods serve as complimentary foods, helping to boost nutrient intake while gradually preparing your baby’s digestive system for the full transition to solids.

 2. Ensure that every meal includes a source of iron, both heme and non-heme iron.

-3. Incorporate fortified powder infant cereal baked into finger foods.
-You can also substitute half of the flour in your pancake recipes with fortified infant cereal.
+3. Incorporate fortified infant cereal baked into baked finger foods for an easy iron boost.
+You can also replace half of the flour in pancake recipes with fortified infant cereal to increase iron content.

-Other good sources of vitamin C, including bell peppers, tomatoes, broccoli, citrus fruit and berries, etc. Ground meat in a tomato-based sauce forms an ideal combination.
+Other excellent sources of vitamin C, including bell peppers, tomatoes, broccoli, citrus fruit and berries, etc. Combing ground meat with a tomato-based sauce creates an ideas meal that provides both heme iron and vitamin C to boost absorption.

 5. Cook with cast iron cookware.
-Cooking with cast-iron pots and pans safely introduces additional iron to the prepared dishes.
-If you don’t have one, you can try a product called the Lucky Iron Fish®.
-This is a simple, reusable and effective cooking tool that adds extra iron to your daily foods, soups or drinks.
-It is an affordable solution, especially for those with iron deficiency anemia.
+Cooking with cast-iron pots and pans can safely increase the iron content of your meals.
+If you don’t have cast-iron cookware, you can try a product called the Lucky Iron Fish®.
+This simple, reusable and effective cooking tool that adds extra iron to your daily foods, soups or drinks.
+It is an affordable and effective solution, especially for families managing iron deficiency anemia.

 BOTTOM LINE

-Regardless of which feeding approach you choose, it is recommended to introduce iron-rich foods at around 6 months of age depending on their developmental readiness for trying solid foods.
+Regardless of which feeding approach you choose, it’s important to introduce iron-rich foods around 6 months of age, once your baby shows developmental readiness for solid foods.

-A baby following the baby led weaning approach can indeed obtain sufficient iron intake, by offering a variety of iron-rich food sources.
+Babies following the Baby-Led Weaning approach can absolutely meet their iron needs by offering a variety of iron-rich food at each meal.

 ive-thalassemia-can-i-take-iron-supplement-photo